pspete/psPAS/README.md

 $token | Get-PASAccount -Keywords "root server.name" -Safe UNIX
 ```

-Use of the pipeline to allow multiple successive commands to be executed.
+Use the pipeline to allow multiple successive commands to be executed.

 ```powershell
 #Logon, find an account, update some acccount properties, then logoff